 The other two helpful sources were Lonely Planet Guides - Lonely Planet: New Zealand's Best Trips and the standard Lonely Planet New Zealand guidebook.
 If you are planning a detailed journey go for the standard version, since there are quite some points of interest missing in the other book.

 I also found it helpful to mark all the photos and location from New Zealand which I spotted on Instagram and which looked interesting.
+Have a look at these posts to inspire your wanderlust:

 choosing a right season to travel